taurusilver7/next-auth/README.md

 Create a marketing home page, redirecting to the login in auth route.
 Create a layout for the auth route (login, register, forgot-password)

-Create auth custom components, button & form, card-wrapper, header, back-button, social.
-Add shadcn-ui card component to design the loginForm component.
+Create auth custom components, button, form, card-wrapper, header, back-button, social.
+Add shadcn-ui card component to design the loginForm wrapper component.

+Create the login-form component with Form & corresponding UI components.
+Create form-success & form-error message components to display the form status on UI.

+The onSubmit form function takes the form input values and feeds the login server action to pass them from client to server.

+The startTransition state & the useTransition hook helps the server action in pending states & follow up sequences (.then() method)

+The server action code-sequence is almost similar to the api route handling, whatever one may choose.

 ## Learn More